amrmhassan/sheaaka/timeline.md

+# error handling => if the try is coming from provider then throw the error, to catch it in the UI

+# then show a snack bar to the user with the suitable message

 # enable clicking product image from product screen to view it full screen

 # add the date liked to each product in the list of the products provider, \_favoriteProducts